Punishing winds that whipped California fires could last

-LOs ANGELES (AP) — Punishing Santa Ana winds that pushed fires into Los Angeles-area neighborhoods, burning six homes, were expected to last through Friday and could prompt more power shutoffs to hundreds of thousands of people.
+LOS ANGELES (AP) — Punishing Santa Ana winds that pushed fires into Los Angeles-area neighborhoods, burning six homes, were expected to last through Friday and could prompt more power shutoffs to hundreds of thousands of people.

 The wind-whipped blazes broke out Thursday in the Santa Clarita area and the largest remained uncontained.
 As many as 50,000 people were under evacuation orders.